 - Use image labels and categories as search facets.

-The Vision API is powered by Google's deep learning models and provides advanced computer vision capabilities, including:
+The Cloud Vision is powered by Google's deep learning models and provides advanced computer vision capabilities, including:

 - Label detection

 - Explicit content detection

 With Cloud AutoML Vision, you can train high-quality models to perform custom label detection using Google's Neural Architecture Search and state-of-the-art transfer learning.
 These technologies allow you to bring your training data to create your own vision model, with a minimum of machine learning skills required.

 You can integrate these capabilities into new and existing applications through a REST API.

 To see how to build the application described in this article, see Building an Image Search Application Using the Cloud Vision and Cloud AutoML Vision.

 Using label detection to make images searchable